theTrackSuitDev/SPDB-angular/README.md

 - Interactivity built using the Angular framework
 - Different dynamic pages that fetch data from the back-end, allowing their content to change with the application state (All Project page, Project Details page and Edit Project page)
 - Specific pages for listing records and record details
-- Communication to a remote service (a REST api, provided in the Resources folder)
+- Communication to a remote service (a REST api, provided in the 'resources' folder)
 - Authentication implementation allowing users to Register and Login in order to access the full features of the app
 - Public part (accessible without authentication) and Private part (available for registered users)
 - Implementation of all CRUD operations (create, read, update, delete)